 What to know about ‘reshipping fraud,’ and how to catch it

-Ivy Bynum told Action 9′s Jason Stoogenke she found a job online, making shipments.
+Ivy Bynum told our sister station Action 9′s Jason Stoogenke she found a job online, making shipments.

 She says the scammer sent her packages of valuable items, including iPad minis, iPhones, binoculars, and watches.
 The con artist instructed her to change the labels and send them off again.